codingblocks/qit.cloud/README.md

+# QIT (working title) Listen to Podcasts by topic!

+The goal of this application is to provide an open source application that allows people to search for and play tech podcasts by subject.

+Check out a preview here: [https://reverent-shirley-6c1ba7.netlify.com/](https://reverent-shirley-6c1ba7.netlify.com/)

 ## Running the website

 You need some sort of web server to run the website (at least, if you want to check it out with Lighthouse).